 The Carolina Coffee Shop in Chapel Hill Offers Meals with a Side of Memories

-The Carolina Coffee Shop has served breakfast, lunch, and dinner for nearly a century, but it’s the stories told by generations of loyal customers that people remember most.
+The Carolina Coffee Shop has served breakfast, lunch, and dinner for more than a century, but it’s the stories told by generations of loyal customers that people remember most.

 The old wooden booths at the Carolina Coffee Shop are filled with stories.